-Services that are covered for you What you must pay when you get these services In-Network Skilled nursing facility (SNF) care (Continued) A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) There is no co-insurance, co-pay, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from innetwork facilities.
+However, under certain conditions listed below, you may be able to pay innetwork cost-sharing for a facility that isn't an innetwork provider, if the facility accepts our plan's amounts for payment.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) No prior authorization required.
 If you use tobacco, but do not have signs or symptoms of tobacco-related disease: we cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
+There is no co-insurance or co-pay for the Medicare-covered smoking and tobacco use cessation preventive benefits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: we cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost-sharing.
 Each counseling attempt includes up to four face-to-face visits.

 Services that are covered for you What you must pay when you get these services In-Network Urgently needed services \$40 co-pay per visit.
 No prior authorization required.
 For coverage outside of the United States, see Worldwide coverage.
 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by in-network providers or by out-of- network providers when in-network providers are temporarily unavailable or inaccessible.
-Cost- sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
-This service does not apply to the deductible.
+Urgently needed services may be furnished by innetwork providers or by out-of-network providers when in-network providers are temporarily unavailable or inaccessible.
+Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
 Vision care No prior authorization required.
 Covered services include: If other services are provided during your visit, additional cost-sharing and benefit limitations may apply.
-For other services, see appropriate sections of this Benefits Chart for cost-sharing and benefit rules and limits. • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+For other services, see appropriate sections of this Benefits Chart for cost-sharing and benefit rules and limits.
+Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
 See Physician/ Practitioner services, PCP or Specialist office visits.
-People at high risk of glaucoma include: people with a family bictory of glaucoma, people with \$40 co-pay. with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
-This service does not apply to the deductible.
-For people with diabetes, screening for diabetic retinopathy. \$40 co-pay. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$0 co-pay.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 co-pay per visit.
+For people with diabetes, screening for diabetic retinopathy. \$0 co-pay.
+One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two \$0 co-pay.